saakaifoundry/x7host-videox7-ugc-plugin/readme.txt

 = I can't activate the plugin, it presents an error message after clicking Activate on the plugin list = It might be caused due to an old version of PHP.

-The Kaltura wp plugin is written for PHP4 and PHP5 with the use of classes and static members, these are not supported on earlier versions of PHP.
+This plugin is written for PHP4 and PHP5 with the use of classes and static members, these are not supported on earlier versions of PHP.

-Upgrade to PHP5 / later.
-If upgrading doesn't solve this issue or you already have PHP5 on your server, post the error information on the forum and we'll help you. (http://www.kaltura.org/forums/applications-and-cms-extensions/wordpress-kaltura-plugin-all-one-video-pack-forums).

-Support for PHP4 was added on version 1.0

 == Screenshots ==